EONRaider/violent-python3/README.md

   this
   reason all instances of file and database manipulation have been refactored by using context managers.
+- The use of comments making reference to the encoding to be used by the interpreter (namely, `# -*- coding: utf-8 -*-`) was eliminated due to the standardization of UTF-8 as the default encoding for Python 3 (replacing ASCII from Python 2).
 - Though completely inadequate from the perspective of best-practices, the use of global variables was left untouched in preference to producing heavy deviations from the original